 As a not-for-profit fund built from the ground up to suit the unique needs of Qantas Group staff, we exist entirely for the benefit of members and our members guide everything we do.

 These values are underpinned by our commitment to exemplary governance and transparency.
 This regulates how objectives are set and achieved, how risk is monitored and assessed, and how performance is optimised.
 As part of our commitment, we are proud to be a signatory to the Voluntary Tax Transparency Code.

 The Voluntary Tax Transparency Code (VTTC) is a set of principles and ‘minimum standards’ developed by the Board of Taxation and administered by the Australian Taxation Office (ATO) to guide the public disclosures of tax information.
 The VTTC is designed to encourage greater transparency and improve the public’s understanding of how institutions and businesses comply with Australia’s taxation laws.

-This is Qantas Super’s first Tax Transparency Report as a signatory to the VTTC and covers the 2019/20 financial year.
+This is the first Tax Transparency Report for Qantas Superannuation Plan (ABN 41 272 198 829) as a signatory to the VTTC and covers the 2019/20 financial year.

 Qantas Super is a significant taxpayer, paying around $46.1 million in income tax in the 2019/20 financial year.

 The following table shows the types of taxes paid by Qantas Super:

 |Taxes relating to employee salaries|

 |Net GST paid/not recovered|